-You are paying in now, while you are working, for a regular income when you retire.
-On top of your local government pension scheme (LGPS) pension you will also get a state pension from the government when you retire.
+As a member of the Avon Pension Fund, you pay in whilst you are working, for a regular income when you retire.
+On top of your LGPS pension, you will also get a state pension from the government when you retire.

-Your pension is an annual amount, paid on a monthly basis to you, for the rest of your life once you retire.
-Inflation is added to your pension every year so it keeps up with the cost of living too.
+Your LGPS pension is an annual amount, paid monthly to you, for the rest of your life once you retire.
+An inflation linked increase is added to your pension every year, so it keeps up with the cost of living.

 Your contributions are a percentage of your pay, which are deducted from your salary every month.
-As well as your contribution your employer also contributes to the fund (you pay a third of the cost and your employer pays two-thirds).
-Your employer contributes to the scheme and is responsible for ensuring there is enough money at the time you retire to pay your pension.
-Every three years, an independent actuary calculates how much your employer should contribute to the scheme.
+Your employer also contributes to the fund - you pay a third of the cost and your employer pays two-thirds.

-When you retire you can elect to give up some of your pension for a cash lump sum (which is tax-free).
-For every £1 of pension you give up you will get £12 cash lump sum.
+When you retire, you can elect to give up some of your pension for a cash lump sum (which is tax-free).
+As a member of the LGPS, for every £1 of yearly pension you give up, you will get £12 cash lump sum.

-If you were in the pension scheme before 1 April 2008 you will automatically get a tax-free lump sum equal to three times your pension.
+If you were in the pension scheme before 1 April 2008, you will be entitled to an additional tax free lump sum, which is equal to three times your pension.

 Personal pensions